DLR-RM/stable-baselines3/docs/guide/migration.rst

 - better saving/loading: optimizers are now included in the saved parameters and there is two new methods ``save_replay_buffer`` and ``load_replay_buffer`` for the replay buffer when using off-policy algorithms (DQN/DDPG/SAC/TD3)
 - you can pass ``optimizer_class`` and ``optimizer_kwargs`` to ``policy_kwargs`` in order to easily
   customize optimizers
-- when using continuous actions
 - seeding now works properly to have deterministic results
 - replay buffer does not grow, allocate everything at build time (faster)
+- we added a memory efficient replay buffer variant (pass ``optimize_memory_usage=True`` to the constructor), it reduces drastically the memory used especially when using images
+- you can specify an arbitrary number of critics for SAC/TD3 (e.g. ``policy_kwargs=dict(n_critics=3)``)

 How to migrate?
 ===============

 In most cases, replacing ``from stable_baselines`` by ``from stable_baselines3`` will be sufficient.
-Some files were moved to the common folder (cf above) and could result to .
+Some files were moved to the common folder (cf above) and could result to import errors.
+We recommend looking at the `rl-zoo3 <https://github.com/DLR-RM/rl-baselines3-zoo>`_ and compare the imports to the `rl-zoo <https://github.com/araffin/rl-baselines-zoo>`_ of SB2 to have a concrete example of successful migration.

 Planned Features
 ================